What Is RSI? How To Use RSI Effectively In Crypto Trading

-1. What is the RSI Indicator?
+1. What Is The RSI Indicator?

 The RSI (Relative Strength Index) is a momentum indicator that measures the speed and change of price movements, helping identify overbought or oversold market conditions.
 The indicator oscillates between 0 and 100.